SecUSo/privacy-friendly-pain-diary/README.md

 ## License

-Privacy Friendly App Example is licensed under the GPLv3.
+Privacy Friendly Pain Diary is licensed under the GPLv3.
-Copyright (C) 2016-2017  Karola Marky
+Copyright (C) 2017-2018 Karola Marky, Susanne Felsen, Rybien Sinjari

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by